walters954/build-together-salesforce-certification-calculator/README.md

 - Button to initiate the calculate functionality
 - Once calculated show your score compared to the score needed to pass
 - Error check if a field is blank - all fields are required

+## Getting Started
+- Fork this repository and (if team leader) [invite team members to repo](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)
+- Clone the forked repo onto your local computer and open the folder in Visual Studio Code
+- Connect to your playground org and start coding!

 ## Examples
 - https://scuvanov.github.io/SalesforceCertScoreCalculator